 Gallic charm in the south of France

-For many people, the pastoral landscapes of Provence are a French fantasy come true.
-Provence seems to sum up everything enviable about the French lifestyle: fantastic food, hilltop villages, legendary wines, bustling markets and a balmy climate.
-For decades, it’s been a hot spot for vacationers and second-homers, inspired by the vision of the rustic good life.
+For many people, the pastoral landscapes of Provence are a French fantasy brought to life.
+Provence seems to sum up everything enviable about the French lifestyle: fantastic food, legendary wines, bustling markets and long, balmy evenings, perfect for enjoying the good life.
+For decades, the villages of Provence have been hot spots for vacationers and second-homers, inspired by a dreamy vision of rustic living.

 21. Swiss Alps, Switzerland